Welcome to the GovHack Handbook!

 Cleaning your data

-If your data has had humans involved in entering it then it’s probably fully of all sorts of small variations in how the data have been entered that you’ll need to clean up before it becomes machine-readable.
+If your data has had humans involved in entering it then it’s probably full of all sorts of small variations in how the data have been entered that you’ll need to clean up before it becomes machine-readable.
 Fortunately, there are a couple of great tools.

 Depending on how badly munged your data is a simple old spreadsheet application may get you most of the way to having clean data – as per the excellent A Gentle Introduction to Data Cleaning series from the School of Data.
 Their Cleaning Data with Spreadsheets walkthrough may also fit the bill.